allanlasser/dotcom/_drafts/notifications.md

-Computers are moving into the background.
-They're becoming less obvious.
-However, the ways we interface with computers isn't advancing at the same pace.
-That is to say, the interfaces we're using are from a time when we turned computers off.
-Now they're on all the time, in our pockets, on our wrists, inside our toasters.
-But it isn't all our toaster's fault.
-Our ability to cope with the computer's increasing omnipresence isn't adapting as fast as computers are.
-It's a race against time, and we're at a handicap.

-Notifications are an example of this.
-They are a new way for computers to talk to us.
-Unfortunately, they're limited by old vocabularies.
-From this limitation, notifications collect inside inboxes and are given unread counts.
-Notifications do not belong in an inbox.
-Notifications should not have an unread count.
-They're too unimportant on their own and too <numerous> to be shown all at once.

-On the other hand, they're not going away.
 Notifications are convenient.
 They are also annoying.
 Like a bad first date, our dumb software doesn’t recognize when it is considerate or obnoxious.